nchankov/sra/README.md

 it will remove all occurances of that location.

 N.B.
 The locations are stored in ./locations directorywith extension *.loc.
 You can remove a location by deleting the file

+## monitor.sh - script which will print the resources of the server in a json file format
+it's useful if you need to build a web reporting tool